wireapp/admin-broadcast/README.md

-# Echo Roman Bot in TypeScript
+# Admin Broadcast Bot in TypeScript

-The aim of this repository is to show a technological demo of an echo bot for Wire using [Roman](https://github.com/wireapp/roman) proxy.
+This bot allows administrator to broadcast messages on Wire - the administrator writes the message to this bot and the bot broadcast that message to every conversation the bot is in.

 ## Development